jhelovuo/RustDDS/examples/security_configuration_files/README.md

 ```$ pkcs11-dump dump  /usr/lib/softhsm/libsofthsm2.so 2046880677 1234```

-# How to create a key pair within token
+## Provisioning Method 2: Generate keys in HSM

+The advantage of this method is that the private key never leaves the HSM.

-## Ask HSM to generate a key pair
+### Ask HSM to generate a key pair

 `$ pkcs11-tool --module /usr/lib/softhsm/libsofthsm2.so --token-label ec_key --pin 1234 --keypairgen --key-type EC:prime256v1 --label id_key --id d00f`

-## Extract the public key to a Certificate Signing Request.
+### Extract the public key to a Certificate Signing Request.

 TODO (openssl)

-## Sign the CSR using Identity CA's cert and private key
+### Sign the CSR using Identity CA's cert and private key

 TODO (openssl)